SBI hikes lending rates across tenures; check revised rates for HDFC, PNB, BoB

-A week after the Reserve Bank of India (RBI) hiked its repo rate by 25 bps to 6.50 per cent, the State Bank of India (SBI) has hiked its marginal cost of funds-based lending rate (MCLR) by 10 basis points (bps).
+SBI loan rates: A week after the Reserve Bank of India (RBI) hiked its repo rate by 25 bps to 6.50 per cent, the State Bank of India (SBI) has hiked its marginal cost of funds-based lending rate (MCLR) by 10 basis points (bps).
 The MCLR is the minimum lending rate below which a bank is not permitted to lend.
 With the increase in MCLR, most consumer loan rates, like personal loans, auto loans, home loans, go up.

 SBI has increased the overnight MCLR rate by 10 bps to 7.95 per cent from 7.85 per cent.
 The rate for one month tenure has been hiked by 10 bps to 8.10 per cent from 8.00 per cent.